[see the bottom of this page for URLs of handouts and complete teaching materials used in Composition Pedagogy classes/workshops]

 UMKC SUMMER COMPOSITION WORKSHOP

-Beginning in 2013, Dr. Mara Gibson and I have incorporated much of this content in a special Pedagogy Track that participants in our UMKC Summer Composition Workshop can elect.
+Beginning in 2013, Dr. Mara Gibson and I incorporated much of this content in a special Pedagogy Track that participants in our UMKC Summer Composition Workshop can elect.
 We provide the same kinds of mentored/evaluated experiential learning opportunities, and I present the same collection of anecdotal and practical information.
 We also discuss teaching methodologies in some detail.

 Class Handouts/Synopses and Complete Teaching Materials

 Evaluation Criteria for Composition Teaching.handout

 Evaluation Template pages.handout